 Article II of the articles of impeachment is “obstruction of Congress.”
 In October 2019, the White House sent a letter to the House committees conducting the impeachment inquiry stating that it would not respond to the committees’ subpoenas because, it said, the House was not affording the President due process rights as he would have in a criminal trial, such as the ability to question witnesses.
 (The metaphor does not hold, since an impeachment inquiry is not a criminal trial and is more parallel to a police investigation prior to charges being filed, in which would-be defendants have no such rights.
 When the committees provided the President an opportunity to participate during the public hearings, the President declined.)
 Failure to comply with a congressional subpoena is a crime, and refusal to cooperate with subpoenas was a proposed impeachment charge in the case of President Richard Nixon.

 The President’s Jan.
 18, 2020 response claimed that because the articles of impeachment do not allege that a specific criminal statute was violated, the charges are constitutionally invalid.
-Additionally, the response claims that the House of Representatives’s subpoenas were not properly issued and that the President’s closest advisors have an “absolute” immunity from subpoenas (which the Supreme Court has ruled does not exist).
+Additionally, the response claimed that the House of Representatives’s subpoenas were not properly issued and that the President’s closest advisors have an “absolute” immunity from subpoenas (which the Supreme Court has ruled does not exist).

 The House did not include the following which had been discussed by experts as other potential charges: